These Celeriac Fries are a great alternative to sweet potato fries – they’re sweet, nutty and crispy!

 - Peel the celeriac (slice off the top and bottom and trim off the sides to remove the skin)

-- Add to a saucepan with enough water to cover and a pinch of salt, and boil for 10-15 minutes (until slightly softer)
+- Add to a saucepan with enough water to cover and a pinch of salt, and boil for 10-15 minutes, to soften slightly

-- Drain the water away and add olive oil, a pinch of salt and herbes de provence to the saucepan and mix well
+- Once the celeriac is done, drain away the water and add oil, salt + pepper and rosemary to the saucepan and mix well

-- Spread out over a large baking tray and bake in oven for 35-45 minutes (until soft, golden brown and shrunken by half)
+- Spread out over a large baking tray lined with baking paper and bake in oven for 35-45 minutes, until soft, golden brown and shrunken by half